minnn-tw/ci-workshop/README.md

 6. Pipeline config reference: <https://github.com/tomzo/gocd-yaml-config-plugin#setup>

 ## Finally!
-We can start with the pipelines part!
+We can finally build our pipeline!
     I'm sorry, haven't done this in ages

 1. Open `ci-workshop.gocd.yaml`.
 There is already a pre-existing stage there.